Frequently Asked Questions

 The FDA have indicated that they need to work in partnership with 3rd parties to secure the pharmaceutical supply chain.
 They have mentioned EXCiPACT several times in public meetings as being a suitable scheme to help secure the supply chain.
 Similarly, in Europe the UK’s MHRA has stated that they could not see how a 3rd party certification scheme could be effective unless it was structured like EXCiPACT with suitable standards and providing oversight of both the 3rd party organisation and their auditors.

 No, but regulatory inspections of excipient suppliers are rare.
 Occasionally, a supplier may volunteer for such an inspection to obtain a “GMP Certificate” which is required for the import of excipients into certain countries.
-Where such “GMP Certificates” are a legal requirement, an EXCiPACT certificate would not be an acceptable alternative.
+Where “GMP Certificates” are a legal requirement, an EXCiPACT certificate would not be an acceptable alternative.
 There is no requirement in the developed world for an excipient user to show the excipient supplier has such a “GMP Certificate”.
-Nor are excipient users allowed to use such “GMP Certificates” of excipient suppliers as a substitute for their own (or commissioned) audits.
+Excipient users are not allowed to use “GMP Certificates” of excipient suppliers as a substitute for their own (or commissioned) audits.

 An EXCiPACT certificate and audit reports are an indication that the supplier meets the minimum GMP and or GDP requirements for excipients.
 It follows that some users may have more demanding requirements for GMP and GDP and may require a separate audit.
 Hopefully, in such cases, both parties can agree not to duplicate the EXCiPACT audit scope but instead to ensure the new audit’s scope meets only the customer’s additional needs.